AneNaur/Genomic-Differences-Between-Diapausing-and-Non-diapausing-Species/README.md

 # Genomic-Differences-Between-Diapausing-and-Non-diapausing-Species
-Repository containing data, results, and scripts used for my Master's thesis
+Repository containing data, results, and scripts used for my Master's thesis on Genomic Differences Between Diapausing and Non-diapausing Species